 Continuing Education Activity

-Functional voice disorders are caused by insufficient or improper use of vocal mechanisms without any anatomic and neurological abnormalities.
-The most common causes of FVD include vocal fatigue, phonotrauma, muscle tension dysphonia, diplophonia, and ventricular phonation.
-This activity reviews functional voice disorders by discussing their etiology, epidemiology, and pathophysiology and the role of the interprofessional team in the evaluation, and treatment of patients with functional voice disorders.
+Functional voice disorders (FVD) are caused by insufficient or improper use of the phonation apparatus without either anatomical or neurological abnormalities.
+The most common FVDs include vocal fatigue, muscle tension dysphonia, diplophonia, and ventricular phonation.
+This activity reviews functional voice disorders by discussing their etiology, epidemiology, and pathophysiology, as well as the role of the interprofessional team in the evaluation and treatment of patients with functional voice disorders.

 - Identify the etiology of functional voice disorders.